Jython1415/alfred-archive-page/README.md

 - ✅ "Always on" logging (configurable and off by default)
 - ✅ Prompt to notify the developer when there is an unexpected error
 - ✅ Skip creating a new archive if there is already a snapshot within the configured timeframe
+- External trigger for key functionalities
+- Helpful and configurable sounds

 ### Under Consideration